Gambling and online casinos in Sierra Leone

 Gambling is officially allowed here, and the activities of operators are controlled by the state through a license system.

-In recent years, gambling has become a prominent part of the urban economy,
+In recent years, gambling has become a prominent part of the urban economy, especially in the capital, Freetown, where land-based casinos, bookmakers and online operators operate.

 Historical context